 The train entered the track that would take us to the storage track as we returned to West Quincy.

 The train pulled down the storage track and I closed the Dutch door and waited to be let off.
-I thanked my crew for the trip to West Quincy.
-Once we stopped, the Conductor got me a step box and I finally stepped off in West Quincy.
-It only took me 14 years but I finally got to West Quincy.
+I thanked my crew for the trip to West Quincy and once we stopped, the conductor put down a step box and I finally stepped off in West Quincy.
+It only took me 14 years, but I finally arrived at West Quincy.
 I felt very proud of myself.
 Thank you to my Amtrak Crew for getting me here.
 I walked towards the highway entrance but had one more picture to take.

-The old CB&Q station in Lewistown.
-From here I showed Brad my way of getting back to La Plata which was quicker that going via Kirksville.
+The former Chicago, Burlington and Quincy station in Lewistown built by one of its predecessors, Quincy Omaha and Kansas City Railroad in 1870.
+From here I showed Brad my way of getting back to La Plata, which was quicker that going via Kirksville.
 I checked into the Depot Inn and Suites and they gave me the Pullman Suite and started working on the stories from our trip.
-I had to take a break when Enterprise delivered my car to me which was a Ford Focus.
-I had dinner at the replacement of the former Red Rooster now called La Pachanga where I had them cook my steak normal and it was ok.
-I worked on stories then watched NCIS before taking a sauna bath and called it a night.
+I had to take a break when Enterprise delivered my car, which was a Ford Focus.
+I had dinner at the replacement for the former Red Rooster, now called La Pachanga, where I had them cook my steak normal and it was okay.
+I worked on stories then watched "NCIS" before taking a sauna bath and called it a night.